 Nigeria has always been a challenging destination for health products and humanitarian aid deliveries.
 The country’s unique and complex business culture, paired with infrastructure, environmental and socio-economic issues, makes it a very demanding destination in terms of supply chain management.

 PFSCM has been managing transactional health product procurement and logistics for Nigeria since its inception in 2005.
-PFSCM first served Nigeria under the Supply Chain Management System and then continued to support the country when it was contracted by the Global Fund in 2009.
+PFSCM first served Nigeria under the Supply Chain Management System and then continued to support the country to this day.

 Since 2016, PFSCM procured more than $256 million worth of health products for Nigeria and delivered more than 770 shipments.
 Nigeria is one of PFSCM’s top countries based on value and volume of goods procured and delivered annually.
 PFSCM has a dedicated staff member residing in Nigeria to support engagement with the PRs, suppliers, 3PLs, clearing agents and customs- and port authorities.

 PFSCM has always gone the extra-mile with shipments for Nigeria ensuring it overcomes the many hurdles as effectively as possible.

 Over the years PFSCM encountered many unique shipping and importation situations in Nigeria.
 From the apparent superfluous completion of the e-Form M around 2017, which in on its own accounted for about eight weeks of the importation process, and road congestion and infrastructure issues at the port of Apapa in 2018, which resulted in trucks queuing for weeks to collect containers, to industrial strikes and political unrest in 2019, and of course severe logistics disruptions as a result of COVID-19 since 2020.